 Henry Frost (1816-1851) was active in the musical community of York County, Upper Canada, between the years of 1835 and 1850.
 He taught at a common school where he included music in the curriculum.
 It is believed that he was also responsible for musical activities in the local Anglican Church, (though the documentary history of the church was lost in a fire).
 Furthermore, according to established education patterns in upper Canada, he probably also served as a teacher in a singing school for adults.
 Browse a digitized copy of the microfilm of Henry Frost's music instruction manual in three parts: Time ; Melody or Succession of Sounds according to Pitch ; Expression or Force and Delivery of Sounds.

 Kathleen Parlow, violinist and teacher, was born in Calgary, 20 September 1890 and died in Oakville, Ont., 19 August 1963.
 She completed her studies with Leopold Auer at St Petersburg [Leningrad] Conservatory, made her professional debut in Berlin in 1907 and then toured world wide.
 Returning permanently to Canada in 1941, she taught at the Toronto Conservatory and founded The Canadian Trio, and the Parlow String Quartet.

-Hundreds of digitized scores and books from the University of Toronto Music Library Rare Book Room and special collections.
+Browse hundreds of digitized scores and books from the University of Toronto Music Library Rare Book Room and special collections on the Internet Archive.

 One of the strengths of our digitization projects is the collection of French Opera scores published before 1923.
-This collections boasts items from our rare book room, as well as items contributed by partenership institutions including the University of Ottawa.
+This collections boasts items from our Rare Book Room, as well as items contributed by partnership institutions including the University of Ottawa.